Meadows Fire .com / Flames of Injustice .com

 • The indoor and outdoor surveillance footage failed to show Ron near the Meadows property around the time the fire started.

-• Someone obviously leaked the flammable liquid (likely alcohol from a leaking garbage bag) along the hallway and stairwell, but that particular footage from the surveillance cameras has not been provided.
+• Someone obviously leaked the flammable liquid (likely alcohol from a leaking garbage bag) along the hallway and stairwell within moments of the fire’s ignition, but that particular footage from the surveillance cameras has not been provided.

 • When the Meadows fire started, Ron was witnessing a documented traffic stop a half-mile away from the Meadows.
 He described this traffic stop several times in multiple officer videos.